What Is Blogger Outreach? Strategy, & Best Practices (2026)

 email subject lines

-If they are crappy, no one’s even going to open your emails.
+If they are crappy, no oneโ€™s even going to open your emails.
 As they say, 8 out of 10 people read your headlines first and then copy.
-The same thing applies to your email pitches as well as majority people open your emails only if they have great subject lines.
+The same thing applies to your email pitches as well; the majority of people open your emails only if they have great subject lines.

 Try to think creatively.
-Don’t use long and boring subject lines.
+Donโ€™t use long and tedious subject lines.
 Keep them short yet powerful.
-Try to add personalization by including their name or website so you can attract other bloggers attention with your subject lines.
+Try to add personalization by including their name or website so you can attract other bloggers’ attention with your subject lines.

 10. Asking for help without any prior interaction

-This is another biggest mistake.
-Don’t ask for help such as links, shares, comments etc if you don’t have any prior interaction or connection with other bloggers.
-It doesn’t work.
+This is another big mistake.
+Donโ€™t ask for help, such as links, shares, comments, etc, if you donโ€™t have any prior interaction or connection with other bloggers.
+It doesnโ€™t work.
 Take your time to connect with them first.
 Build rapport.
-Only then, you can go ahead with other things.
+Only then can you proceed with different tasks.

 Influencer outreach best practices

 • Be extremely passionate about your blog topics.
-The more curious you are about your topics the more passionate guys you will attract.
-The more you interact with like-minded people the more you will learn about building a successful blog online.
+The more curious you are about your topics, the more passionate guys you will attract.
+The more you interact with like-minded people, the more you will learn about building a successful blog online.

 How to reach out to other bloggers without sounding like a sales guy?

-Make sure to keep in mind that it takes time to get rewarding results from an online strategy of reaching out other bloggers.
+Make sure to keep in mind that it takes time to get rewarding results from an online strategy of reaching out to other bloggers.
 No one will link to you or share your stuff immediately when you email them.

-You need to first get to know other bloggers then make them like you.
-Only then you can persuade them to do whatever you want.
+You need to first get to know other bloggers, then make them like you.
+Only then can you persuade them to do whatever you want.

 Blogger Outreach Plan: A 7-Point Checklist for Bloggers